Landscapes-Reimagined/Create-Forge-Frontier/patch_notes.md

 - 🖥️ **Refined Interface:** Upgraded to **version 2.3.0**, to match pack version.
 - Added in New Custom Music Track
 ### YOSBY
-- Setup Default Options.txt, so options will no longer reset each pack update
+- Setup **Default Options.txt**, so options will no longer reset each pack update
 ### AE2
-- Removed Cascades from EMI, to improve performance massively
+- Removed **Cascades** from EMI, to improve performance massively
 ### Other Mods Listed Here
 - Config Info Here
 ### These updates refine **gameplay balance, UI performance, and overall stability**—enjoy the adventure! 🚀